Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 - This season, the Cardinals are winless against the spread when entering a game as a favorite of 5.5 points or more.

-- Louisville is 3-2 against the spread and 3-3 overall this season when the team records more than 19.5 points.
+- Louisville is 3-2 against the spread and 3-3 overall in games when it puts up more than 19.5 points.

-- When Louisville amasses over 328.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Louisville piles up more than 328.8 yards, the team is 3-2 against the spread and 3-3 overall.

-- This year, the Cardinals have turned the ball over seven times, while the Eagles have forced seven.

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.